How to Make Cotton Stems

 This materials list contains Amazon Affiliate links.
 If you click on a link and purchase something, I will receive a commission at no extra cost to you.
 Thank you in advance!

 - Pine Cone

 Watch the Video Tutorial:

-My daughter and I walked to the reservoir near our house and found some branches and a pine cone.
-Any branch will do.
-Real cotton stems are straight, but I like a little shape.
-Break the scales of a pine cone by pushing up.
+First, break the scales of a pine cone by pushing up.
 Then use pliers to remove the scale as close to the seed as possible.
 The scales (or wings) will be used as the capsule of the cotton.

 Hope you like it!
 Here are a few other spring projects you might enjoy!

 - Radiant Orchid DIY Spring Door Decoration